 You might be surprised to know that this specialty coffee house started back in 1960.
 Yes, Tiong Hoe exuded hipster vibes before hipster was even a thing.
 Besides serving a mean mocha, Mr. Tan Tiong Hoe himself also conducts coffee appreciation workshops for coffeephiles.
-Not to mention, this coffee guru has over 50 years of experience with his craft, so we’re sure you’ll learn a thing… or three.
+Not to mention, this coffee guru has over 50 years of experience with his craft, so we’re sure you’ll learn tons from this expert.

 Tiong Hoe Specialty Coffee, #01-1133, 170 Stirling Road, Singapore 140170